-In accordance with its Stakeholder Engagement Plan, during the year the Commission met and corresponded with senior representatives of NI Departments, PSNI, statutory agencies, local councils, communities and civic society organisations.
+In accordance with its Stakeholder Engagement Plan the Commission met and corresponded with senior representatives of Northern Ireland Civil Service Departments, PSNI, statutory agencies, local Councils, communities and civic society organisations throughout the reporting period.
+The Commission used its engagement with these stakeholders to inform its analysis of progress towards ending paramilitary activity.